-The Corporate Delivery Plan is a key document to ensure the Council has a co-ordinated approach to delivering the vision and priorities, and makes best use of the limited resources available.
-The plan sets out the priority projects and Key Performance Indicators (KPIs) that are monitored as part of a quarterly report to Corporate Management and Cabinet and every six months to PAASC.
-The priority projects have been identified in consultation with Cabinet members, and represent projects that are integral to the delivery of the overall priorities and running of the Council.
-KPIs have also been developed to monitor performance of frontline services.
+The Corporate Plan is a key document to ensure the Council has a co-ordinated approach to delivering the vision and priorities, and makes the best use of the resources available.
+The plan sets out 50 Key Accountabilities focused on the Council's priorities, alongside 40 Key Performance Indicators (KPIs) that are monitored as part of a quarterly report to Corporate Management and Cabinet and every six months to the Public Accounts Audit Select Committee (PAASC).
+The Key Accountabilities have been identified in consultation with Cabinet Members, and represent projects that are integral to the delivery of the overall priorities and running of the Council.
+Key Performance Indicators (KPIs) have also been developed to support delivery of our key priorities, as well as monitor performance of frontline services.